Elerqsousy/awesome-books-es6-version/README.md

 ## Getting Started

 This is a simple static website made with HTML5, CSS, and JavaScript.
 There is not specific requirements for building the project.
+### setting up the project
+To setup the project, you will need to clone the file locally and then use npm install to install all dependencies.
+After that you can open index.html or run live server.
 ## Live Demo

 Check the [Live Demo](https://elerqsousy.github.io/awesome-books-es6-version/) deployed on github pages.